Kyu Shiba Rikyu Gardens – a photographer’s guide

 Kyu Shiba Rikyu is fantastic for photography!
 Unfortunately, it’s lost a few points recently.
 That is due to the view of Tokyo Tower being lost.
 If it were still possible to get pictures of it, it would rank higher.
 That is a real pity.
 Anyway, it is what it is.

 Kyu Shiba’s best thing is its size.
 It’s compact so you won’t need much time there.
 That is probably a good thing as Tokyo Tower and Hama Rikyu Gardens aren’t far away.
 Actually, many other good photo spots are near.
 You’ll be able to get some pics and move to your next location.
-If you have any questions or comments, please leave them below.
+Leave questions and comments below.

 Leave a Comment